Illuminai/JVision/README.md

-# LightHouse
+# Vision

 ### About
-LightHouse is a Java ray tracer
+Vision is a physically based renderer built with Java.

 ### Contributors